Skip to main content

 Now let us understand the new variables/mechanics of gas after 1559:

 • baseFeePerGas: This is the base fee per gas generated with every block header by the protocol. baseFeePerGas requires the minimum multiplier for the gasUsed attribute for a transaction to be added to a block.
 For example, the gas for your transaction will be baseFeePerGas*gasUsed.
 This is the part of the transaction fee that is burned in every block.
 Each block's baseFeePerGas can increase or decrease by 12.5% depending on how full the block is compared to the previous block.
-For example, if 100% full then baseFeePerGas goes +12.5%, if 50% full then it remains same, if 0% full then -12.5%.
+For example, if 100% full then baseFeePerGas goes +12.5%, if 50% full then it remains the same, if 0% full then -12.5%.

 • maxPriorityFeePerGas: Set by user.
 This is the part of the gas that goes to miners.
 Users can pay a premium for a high-priority transaction using this variable.
-Whenever a block gets 100% full, this is the deciding factor for transaction priority just like the pre-1559 era.
+Whenever a block gets 100% full, this is the deciding factor for transaction priority, just like the pre-1559 era.

 • maxFeePerGas: Set by user.
 This represents the maximum amount of gas fee a user is willing to pay for a transaction (inclusive of baseFeePerGas + maxPriorityFeePerGas).
 Once the transaction is confirmed, the difference between maxFeePerGas and baseFeePerGas + maxPriorityFeePerGas is refunded back to the user/sender of the transaction.